dgw/sopel-motivation/README.md

 - `quote_key`: name of the dictionary key containing the quote text
 - `author_key`: name of the dictionary key containing who said/wrote the quote

+### Convenience features

+Fetched JSON that contains a one-item list will be flattened to just the item itself, so using JMESPath (see below) won't be needed as often.

 ### JMESPath support

 Installing `sopel-motivation` with the `jmespath` extra (e.g. `pip install